567-labs/kura/docs/getting-started/quickstart.md

 Kura's procedural design makes it easy to customize any part of the pipeline.
 You can swap out models, adjust parameters, or even skip certain stages depending on your specific needs.

-For different clustering approaches, you can replace the `ClusterDescriptionModel` with alternatives like HDBSCAN for exploratory analysis or MiniBatch K-means for large datasets.
+For different clustering approaches, you can replace our default clustering model with alternatives like HDBSCAN for exploratory analysis or MiniBatch K-means for large datasets.
 The [clustering documentation](../core-concepts/clustering.md) provides detailed guidance on when to use each approach.

 For different summary formats, you can configure the `SummaryModel` with custom prompts, response schemas, or even different language models.
 The [summarization documentation](../core-concepts/summarization.md) shows how to adapt the summarization process for specific domains or use cases.